geraldview/betting-host/README.md

 # Betting Host

 * IMPORTANT NOTE: BettingHost is a miniature NodeJS project which REQUIRES NodeJS to be installed in your system.
+Betting Host takes command line input of different bet types, calculates the tote dividends and payout as the result of betting products pooling.

 ## Prerequisite / Dependencies